philemonnwanne/projects/mini-project/readme.md

 Note: All the above is just for the mini-project, for the exam you'll have to do the following:
 - get a real/valid domain name and make sure to secure it: [how-to-install-lamp-apache-mysql-php-on-debian-11](https://www.cloudbooklet.com/how-to-install-lamp-apache-mysql-php-on-debian-11/)

-- test all api/endpoints that's in the project
+- test all api/endpoints that are in the project

+### Helpful Videos
+-